mzdravkov/leak-of-legends/README.md

 # leak-of-legends
-A project for the Applied Statistics university course at Sofia University: Analysis of data from League of Legends games.
+A project for the Applied Statistics university course at Sofia University: An analysis of data from League of Legends games.